-By the end of the third hour, you’re probably in a zombie like state where you’re hanging out not really doing anything in particular.
-You could have packed things up two and a half hours ago and spent the rest of that time on something more effective.
+By the end of the third hour, you’re probably in a zombie-like state in which you’re hanging out but not really doing anything in particular.
+You could have packed things up two and a half hours ago and spent the rest of that time doing something more effective.

 The same goes for texting, Snapchat, Netflix, and browsing the internet, as far as your happiness is concerned.
-The first little bit goes a long way, and the rest of the time barely doesn't add all that much.
+The first little bit goes a long way, but the rest of the time doesn't add all that much.

-The trap here is that all these activities are pretty pleasant and pain-free, compared to running a marathon or studying.
-Like a warm blanket in winter, they’re easy to get lost in and hard to escape.
-It takes real discipline and willpower to break out of that trap and do hard things like study.
+The trap here is that all these activities are pretty pleasant and pain-free compared to running a marathon or studying.
+Like a warm blanket in winter, they’re easy to get lost in and hard to escape from.
+It takes real discipline and willpower to break out of that trap and do hard things like study for a test.

 Surprisingly, diminishing returns applies equally to classwork.
-There really is a point where studying more isn’t going to raise your score, and you’re just obsessing for no real reason.
-There is a point where spending more time polishing an essay isn’t going to get you a higher grade.
+There really is a point at which studying more isn’t going to raise your score and you’re just obsessing for no real reason.
+There's a point at which spending more time polishing an essay isn’t going to get you a higher grade on it.

 If you’re a perfectionist like I was, you might obsess over every last detail.
 You have to recognize when good enough is good enough, and extra units of time aren’t actually adding to the quality of your work.